Why do my logo colors look different on different screens?

 Why Two Color Models?

-If you add to the mix personal settings (brightness or contrast) there’s no way you’re going to be able to match a printed color with a screen.
+If you add personal settings like brightness or contrast into the mix, there’s really no way to perfectly match a printed color with what you see on a screen.

 What Should You Do?

-Pantone colors are CMYK and are used as an industry standard.
-While Pantone Matching System (PMS) is the most accurate, they provide RGB versions for many of their colors.
-Often they don’t match.
-It’s a side effect of the two technologies.
+The Pantone Matching System (PMS) is the most accurate way to control color in print, and Pantone also provides RGB versions for many of their colors.
+However, these versions often don’t match perfectly.
+It’s simply a side effect of the two technologies working differently.

-If you have questions about your corporate color palette or if you’d like to stop by to see your colors in a Pantone swatch book, just let us know!
+If you have questions about your corporate color palette — or if you’d like to stop by and see your colors in a Pantone swatch book — just let us know!